Fast Volume Alignment by Frequency-Marched Newton Method: Theoretical analysis

-\begin{assumption} We make the following assumptions \begin{enumerate}[label=(\Alph*)] \item Tracked basins at $L_0$ and convexity radius.
-Fix $r>0$ such that every closed geodesic ball $\overline{B(g,\rho)}$ with $\rho\le r$ is geodesically convex.
-There exist points $g_{p,0}\in\SO(3)$, $p=1,\dots,P$, such that the closed balls
+\begin{assumption} \begin{enumerate}[label=(\Alph*),ref=(\Alph*),series=assumptions] \item (Initialization) Fix $r>0$ below the convexity radius of $\SO(3)$, so that every closed geodesic ball of radius at most $r$ is geodesically convex.
+The initialization produces one point $g_p^{(0)}$ for each $p=1,\dots,P$.
+Around each such point we define the tracked basin